privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // metadata that can be used at bidding time. repeated string ad_components = 5;

     // Optional.
-This field may be set for Browser but not required for Android
+This field may be set for browser but not required for Android
     // at this point.
     //
-    // The priority is used to select which Interest Groups / Custom Audiences
+    // The priority is used to select which Interest Groups (a.k.a Custom Audiences)
     // participate in an auction when the number of Interest Groups are limited
     // by the buyer_group_limits in BrowserBuyerInput.
 If not specified, the
     // default value of 0.0 is assigned.